How To Plan Baby’s First-Birthday Party

 When to throw it

-You want your friends and family to be able to attend the party, so if baby’s birthday falls on a weekday, the weekend before or after is a good bet.
-Plan the party for after naptime, so she’s well rested (and less likely to be in a bad mood).
+You want your friends and family to be able to attend the party, so if baby’s first birthday falls on a weekday, the weekend before or after is a good bet.
+Plan the party for after naptime, so he or she’s well rested (and less likely to be in a bad mood).
 Limit the bash to a few hours rather than an all-day affair—parties can be overwhelming for small children, especially if there are a lot of guests.
-And hold the party in a venue that has a private quiet space, so if baby needs a breather or gets fussy, you can take her there.
+And hold the party in a venue that has a private quiet space, so if baby needs a breather or gets fussy, you can take him or her there.

 How many to invite